Updated December 2022

-The World Cup 2022 Qatar is just around the corner, and reigning champion France will be among the favorites as they attempt to retain their supremacy against top teams the likes of Argentina, Brazil, England, Germany, Spain and others.
+The World Cup 2022 Qatar is now underway and reigning champion France are be among the favorites as they attempt to retain their supremacy against top teams of Argentina, Brazil, England, Germany, Spain and others.

-Ticket sales are already underway for the tournament and we’ve compiled everything there is to know about World Cup tickets from prices, categories, phases, and how and where you can purchase them.
+Fans can easily book tickets and hotels through World Cup travel packages if they haven’t already.
+Ticket sales are already in their last phase and we’ve compiled everything there is to know about World Cup tickets from prices, categories, and how and where you can purchase them.

 What are the prices of World Cup tickets?